Step 2. Select Restore Point

-If you select a restore point stored in an archive repository and the same restore point is also available in a standard repository, Veeam Backup for AWS will display the Confirmation Restore window.
+If you select a restore point stored in an archive backup repository and the same restore point is also available in a standard backup repository, Veeam Backup for AWS will display the Confirmation Restore window.
 To proceed, choose whether you want to use the archived or standard restore point to perform the restore operation.

 To select a restore point:

 - In the Choose restore point window, select the necessary restore point and click Apply.

 To help you choose a restore point, Veeam Backup for AWS provides the following information on each available restore point:

 - Date — the date when the restore point was created.

 - Size — the size of the restore point.

 - Type — the type of the restore point:

 - Snapshot — a cloud-native snapshot created by a backup policy.

 - Replica — a snapshot replica created by a backup policy.